Christianisation of the Germanic peoples: East Germanic peoples

-Most of the East Germanic peoples, such as the Goths, Gepids and Vandals, along with the Langobards and the Suevi in Spain converted to Arian Christianity, a form of Christianity that rejected the divinity of Christ.
+Most of the East Germanic peoples, such as the Goths, Gepids and Vandals, along with the Langobards and the Suevi in Spain, converted to Arian Christianity, a form of Christianity that claimed that Jesus was created by God and rejected the Trinity.
 The first Germanic people to convert to Arianism were the Visigoths, at the latest in 376 when they entered the Roman Empire.
 This followed a longer period of missionary work by both Orthodox Christians and Arians, such as the Arian Wulfila, who was made missionary bishop of the Goths in 341 and translated the Bible into Gothic.
 Initially, Gothic Christians had also faced some persecution under the Gothic King Athanaric, from 363 to 372.
 The Vandals appear to have converted following their entry into the Empire in 405; for other east Germanic peoples it is possible that Visigothic missionaries played a role in their conversion, although this is unclear.
 Each Germanic people in the Arian faith had their own ecclesiastical organisation that was controlled by the king, while the liturgy was performed in the Germanic vernacular and a vernacular bible (probably Wulfila's) was used.
 The Arian Germanic peoples all eventually converted to Nicene Christianity, which had become the dominant form of Christianity within the Roman Empire; the last to convert were the Visigoths in Spain under Reccared I in 587.